mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 {{<img src="akatz-tutorial.png" has-border="true" max-width="600px">}}

 Andrew's tutorial was great news because it proved that my idea was feasible.
-One quibble I had was that Andrew's solution depended on Tailscale, a popular VPN solution.
+One quibble I had was that it depended on Tailscale, a popular VPN solution.
 I love Tailscale, but it has some serious drawbacks in this context.

-Combining Syncthing with Tailscale requires building and maintaining a custom Docker image that combines the two tools.
+Combining Syncthing with Tailscale requires building a custom Docker image that combines the two tools.
+Updating that image over time as both tools release new versions is a nontrivial maintenance burden.
 And mixing together two applications in a single container is [a bit of a Docker no-no](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#decouple-applications).

 All Fly.io servers include Wireguard VPN by default.
 I suspected that I could improve Andrew's solution by leaning on the Wireguard connection that was already there instead of mixing in Tailscale.